Logo

 What Are the Types of Acne?

-As shown in the Call-On-Doc Guide to Acne, acne comes in multiple forms with three basic types:
+As outlined in the Call-On-Doc Guide to Acne, acne generally falls into three main categories:

-• Nodular-cystic Acne: large cysts with a higher chance of scarring
+• Nodular-cystic acne: deep, painful cysts with a higher risk of scarring

 What Causes Acne?